jktrn/singscribe/README.md

     npm install
     ```

-3. After installing the dependencies, you can run the bot with `npm start` or `npm run dev`.
+3. After installing the dependencies, you can run the bot with:

+    ```sh
+    npm run dev
+    ```

 The `dev` script will run the bot with [nodemon](https://nodemon.io/), which will automatically restart the bot when changes are made to the source code.

 ## ⚙️ Configuration